 [Section 25 amended by No. 25 of 1997 s.
 7.]

-26. Next of kin may authorize post-mortem of body not in hospital
+26. Next of kin may authorise post-mortem of body not in hospital

-(1) Where the body of a deceased person is in a place other than a hospital, the senior available next of kin of the deceased person may, subject to and in accordance with this Part, authorize a post-mortem examination of the body of the deceased person for the purpose of —
+(1) Where the body of a deceased person is in a place other than a hospital, the senior available next of kin of the deceased person may, subject to and in accordance with this Part, authorise a post-mortem examination of the body of the deceased person for the purpose of —

 (a) ascertaining the cause or extent of disease or any pathological condition that may be present in that person;